AhmedElsayed23/EmployeeManagement/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Credits
-I built and learned this web application from [Kudvenkat](https://www.youtube.com/channel/UCCTVrRB5KpIiK6V2GGVsR1Q) on YouTube. especial thanks from this channel and great teacher venkat
+I built and learned this web application from [Kudvenkat](https://www.youtube.com/channel/UCCTVrRB5KpIiK6V2GGVsR1Q) on YouTube. especial thanks for this channel and great teacher venkat.